hackerde/robots/README.md

 # Robot Rescuers

-This is a project by Anway De, Linh Tran and Rob Berger for Parallel and Distributed Computing in Fall 2018.
+This is a simulation of robots navigating a map to perform certain tasks.
+The idea is that they are trying to rescue or provide some kind of first aid to people stuck in a disaster.
+There are obstacles on the way which the robots avoid to reach their targets.

 This project uses OpenMPI installed on a multi-node cluster.
+It also uses SFML to generate graphics.

-* Clone the repository: `git clone git@stogit.cs.stolaf.edu:pdc-f18/robot.git`
+Install SFML by: `sudo apt install libsfml-dev`

 * Run the script to compile and run automatically: `./run.sh <number_of_robots>`